 Burlington Economic Development Corporation (BEDC) has a mandate to enhance the growth prospects of our existing companies and bring new high-value firms to the community.
 BEDC’s focus is on growing the economic base to sustain Burlington’s competitive and prosperous community.
 BEDC is the first point of contact for companies seeking to expand, start-up or locate in Burlington.

-In 2018 BEDC’s Board of Directors approved a new 2018-2022 Strategic Plan: Our Vision for Economic Growth, this Strategic Plan is aligned with the City of Burlington’s 2015-2040 Strategic Plan and the Burlington Official Plan “Grow Bold.”
+In 2018, BEDC’s Board of Directors approved a new 2018-2022 Strategic Plan: Our Vision for Economic Growth; this strategic plan is aligned with the City of Burlington’s 2015-2040 Strategic Plan along with Burlington’s Official Plan “Grow Bold.”
 To support economic prosperity and “Grow Bold,” BEDC has developed a Strategic Plan to: keep Burlington competitive, attract and grow innovative companies, and develop an attractive 21st century city.
 Learn more here.

 BEDC has a target of adding 1,000 jobs per year to the Burlington economy through helping companies locate, expand and start-up in Burlington.
-BEDC uses 3 different sources to calculate its performance in generating jobs in Burlington, EMSI (Stastics Canada), Development Activity (tracking building permits to see how much space is available to accommodate jobs), and the Halton Employment Survey (door-to-door survey of companies).
+BEDC uses three (3) different sources to calculate its performance in generating jobs in Burlington: EMSI (Statistics Canada), Development Activity (tracking building permits to see how much space is available to accommodate jobs), and the Halton Employment Survey (door-to-door survey of companies).
 By utilizing a variety of sources, we are able to get the most accurate trendlines.
-According to the 3 sources that BEDC uses to track jobs the following jobs were added to the Burlington economy in 2017:
+According to the three sources that BEDC uses to track jobs, the following jobs were added to the Burlington economy in 2017:

 - ICI Development 1,345 Jobs

 - Halton Employment Survey 2,296 Jobs